Amalfi-Festival/amalfi-festival-org/_programs/guests.md

 Guest Program fees includes access to all festival activities for the full session.

-{% for program-entry in site.data.institute.programs -%}
+{% for program-entry in site.data.festival.programs -%}
     {%- if program-entry.translation -%}
         {%- continue -%}
     {%- endif -%}